Bridge Loan vs. HELOC

 Russell Barneson

-Hard Money Lending Expert
+Hard Money Lending

-Russell is a seasoned real estate investor, writer, and hard money lending expert, as well as the co-founder of Crescent Lenders.
+Russell is a seasoned real estate investor, writer, and hard money lending strategist, as well as the co-founder of Crescent Lenders.
 He holds a degree from the University of Southern California’s Marshall School of Business.
 Outside of work, Russell enjoys surfing and spending time outdoors with his dog, Amy.

 Fast Approval, Faster Funding.